rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 - **Caution:** It is possible that the name of the pre-built model was changed from “DONOT DELETE- Sedimentation tank model” to something else by the time you are attempting to complete this demo.
 Hence to quickly identify the pre-trained model, it is worth remembering that the pre-trained model will have a dataset value of “Not found” regardless of its name as highlighted in the screenshot above.
 This quick tip can help you identify the pre-trained model among a list of several other deployed models regardless of any future model name changes.
 - Since you are working in a worldwide shared demo cluster environment, it is likely that you may see several other models previously deployed on the **Deployed models’** screen.
 These models can be ignored for the purposes of this demo.

-2. Once you click the deployed model’s name, you are brought to the model screen where its performance can be evaluated using a test image.

-Click the **Import** button in the **Test Model** tile to select an image to score.
+2. Once you click the deployed model’s name, you are brought to the selected model screen where its performance can be evaluated using a test image.
+Click the **Drag and drop file here or click to upload (A)** button in the **Test Model** tile to select an image to score

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.012.jpeg)

 3. Select an image of a **clean tank** from the model testing images folder (it will have the word “**clean**” in its name) and visually confirm the model result.
+In the case of the screenshot below the model predicts with high accuracy (0.907) that the uploaded image shows a clean sedimentation tank (which is correct).

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.013.jpeg)

-4. Next, click **Import** again and select an image of a dirty tank from the same folder.
+4. Click **Drag and drop file here or click to upload (A)** again and this time select an image of a dirty tank from the same testing folder (image will have the word “dirty” in its name).
+Then click **Open (B)**.
+Visually confirm the model result.
+In the case of the screenshot below the model predicts with high accuracy (0.943) that the uploaded image shows a dirty sedimentation tank (which is correct)

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.014.jpeg)